nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Riders to unlock a bike from one station and return it to any other station anytime.

-Due to flexibility of its pricing plans, Cyclistic also has two types of riders;
+ Cyclistic  has two types of riders :-

 Casual Riders: Customers who purchase single-ride or full day passes.

-Cyclistic Members: Customers who purchase annual memberships.
+Members Riders : Customers who purchase annual memberships.

-**The following steps were used for this case study**
+** steps used for this case study**

 ***Ask → Prepare → Process → Analyze → Share → Actions***

 ## ASK

-The ask phase was where I identified the business task and considered the demands of the key stakeholders.
+These questions identified the business task and considered the demands of the key stakeholders:

+1-How do annual members and casual riders use Cyclistic bikes differently?

+2-Why would casual riders buy Cyclistic annual memberships?

+3-How can Cyclistic use digital media to influence casual riders to become members?

+In our project, we will focus on the first question.

 #### *BUSINES Task*

-Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual

-Subscribers for its future success.To achieve this goal,this project aims

-To analyze the differences in bike usage between casual riders and annual members and develop anew
+Analyze the differences in bike usage Patterns between casual riders and annual members, and develop a new

-Marketing strategy to convert casual riders in to annual subscribers.
+Marketing strategy  aimed at  converting  casual riders in to annual subscribers.

-led by lily Morenothe director of marketing, and supported by Cyclistic's markiting analytics team.
+led by lily Morenothe the Director of Marketing, and supported by Cyclistic's Markiting analytics team.

-This project will collect analyze and report data to guide the companys smarketing strategy.
+This project will collect analyze and report data to  inform the company's strategic marketing decisions. .

-and to solve the question:-

-*How do annual members and casual riders use Cyclistic bikes differently?*

-### *Insights*

-The insights obtained from this case study will be used by the Cyclistic marketing analytics team to

-Design a new marketing strategy aimed at converting casual riders into annual members.

-### Tools used for Analysis
+### Tools Used for Analysis

-I used the following tools for this case study;
+I utilized the following tools for this case study:

-**RStudio** to clean, process and analyze the data.
+**RStudio**: to clean, process, and analyze the data.

-**PoweBi** to create meaningful visualizations from the analyzed data.
+**PowerBI**: to generate insightful visualizations from the analyzed data.

-**GitHub** to create a repository for the codes used and create a public link to the visuals created respectively.
+**GitHub**: to establish a repository for the utilized code and to create public links for the visuals produced, respectively.

-These are the steps taken for the processing of the data:
+These were the steps taken for data processing:

-***Limitations***
+**Limitations**

-I had to remove some columes i dont need in my analysis.
+I had to remove some columns that were unnecessary for my analysis.

-Ihad to delete rows with negative values in duration column.
+I had to delete rows with negative values in the duration column.

 ## *Data Preparation*